Become a Pro at FOGO - your Green lid bin

 Food organics and garden organics (FOGO) are a beneficial resource if collected and processed appropriately.
 Not tipping them at landfill, extends the life of landfills and reduces their greenhouse gas generation.
 When FOGO waste is collected separately, it is turned into quality compost to be used in farms, parks, and sports fields.

-FOGO will have huge environmental benefits and help maintain our beautiful suburbs, parks, and reserves for everyone to enjoy.
+FOGO has enormous environmental benefits and help maintain our beautiful suburbs, parks, and reserves for everyone to enjoy.

-Who would have thought that one small change - putting your food waste in the FOGO bin instead of your red bin – could have so many benefits?
+Who would have thought that one small change - putting your food waste in the FOGO bin instead of your red bin – could have such a big impact.

 Want to know more about FOGO? please visit NSW Environment Protection Authority for more resources and to see how organic waste is processed into compost.